 • "News Peg": Begin each article with a one- to two-paragraph description of a recent event or development related to the larger topic/theme your article will discuss.
-Up-to-date news
+Up-to-date news pegs (something that occurred within approximately one or two weeks of submitting the article) are preferred.

-- pegs (something that occurred within approximately one or two weeks of submitting the article) are preferred. - Body: Further details, background, and the bulk of the article's analysis should go here.
-A good article will fit the news peg within a larger context, explain its relevance and importance, connect the news peg to a larger issue or trend, and (where appropriate) highlight domestic or inter-state security-related topics "to watch for." - Summation/Conclusion: Avoid ending your articles "abruptly."
+- Body: Further details, background, and the bulk of the article's analysis should go here.
+A good article will fit the news peg within a larger context, explain its relevance and importance, connect the news peg to a larger issue or trend, and (where appropriate) highlight domestic or inter-state security-related topics "to watch for."
+This is particularly important when transitioning in a paragraph from description of events or facts (a summary of a law or recent leadership shuffle for example).
+There must be a subsequent description of why this event or issue should matter to the reader and how it fits into the larger picture.
+Facts should be followed by analysis. - Summation/Conclusion: Avoid ending your articles "abruptly."
 Please include a summation or conclusion of what the article discussed, and ideally point to larger themes the article topic highlights.
 A good conclusion may (though does not necessarily need to) provide some predictions for future developments related to the main topic.